cosmos/cosmos-sdk/collections/docs/06-composite-keys.md

 ### GetBalance

-It shows the same thing how we can get a value in composite key collection, we simply use `collections.Join` to compose the key.
+To get a value in composite key collection, we simply use `collections.Join` to compose the key.

 ### GetAllAddressBalances